 Now, if you are serious about clearing the CMA Foundation in the first attempt, you must understand that neither of the 4 subjects can be studied and completed within a short period of time.

 Paper 1 and Paper 3 are theory-based subjects, so you need to read and re-read them at least a couple of times or more to remember it thoroughly.
-On the other hand, Paper 2 and Paper 4 are practical-based subjects which need a lot of practice so that you can solve the numerical questions reasonably quick.
+On the other hand, Paper 2 and Paper 4 are practical-based subjects that need a lot of practice so that you can solve the numerical questions reasonably quick.

 However, for both theory as well as practical subjects in the CMA Foundation, one requisite element that does not change is PRACTICE.
 And, to practice, you need time.
 Hence, start studying today if you want to clear the CMA Foundation in the first attempt.

-Develop the Right Mindset
+Develop the right mindset

 CMA Foundation students are typically writing or preparing for such examinations for the first time in their lives.
 Hence, they might have a mindset that courses like the CMA, CA, and CS are extremely difficult and cannot be completed in the first attempt itself.